TheArturthur/CoppermindScraper/Cosmere/Spiritweb.md

 [[Regrowth\|Regrowth]] allows for healing both the Physical form of a living thing and its spiritweb, as does a sufficient amount of Stormlight.
 This likely functions by restoring one’s physical form to the state of their Spiritual Ideal.
 Regrowth can even go so far as to reattach the soul of one recently deceased.

 ### Shardblades
 A [[Shardblade\|Shardblade]] can be stolen with Hemalurgy, because it is Connected to a person's spiritweb.
-When a Shardblade cuts through living matter, its edge fuzzes, leaving the physical body uninjured, whilst cutting the being's Cognitive self - not their spiritweb.
+When a Shardblade cuts through living matter, its edge fuzzes, leaving the physical body uninjured.

 ### Fabrials
 There are fabrials, that are capable of accurately [[Aura fabrial\|reading a person's spiritweb]].
 However, these devices tend to go haywire if the person being read is heavily Invested, such as a [[Returned\|Returned]], [[Elantrian\|Elantrian]], or [[Yoki-hijo\|yoki-hijo]].